dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Condensation algorithm
 The condensation algorithm (Conditional Density Propagation) is a computer vision algorithm.
 The principal application is to detect and track the contour
 12 KB (1,799 words) - 12:45, 1 April 2019

-Dictionary of Algorithms and Data Structures
-The Dictionary of Algorithms and Data Structures is a dictionary style reference for many of the algorithms, algorithmic techniques, archetypal problems
-1,008 bytes (84 words) - 08:07, 1 February 2019
-Odlyzko–Schönhage algorithm
-In mathematics, the Odlyzko–Schönhage algorithm is a fast algorithm for evaluating the Riemann zeta function at many points, introduced by (Odlyzko &
-2 KB (284 words) - 05:26, 6 October 2018

 Davidon–Fletcher–Powell formula (redirect from Davidon–Fletcher–Powell algorithm)
 algorithm of Khachiyan Projective algorithm of Karmarkar Basis-exchange Simplex algorithm of Dantzig Revised simplex algorithm Criss-cross algorithm Principal